 Close the external shell to terminate the FPGA synthesis.

 Copy the pregenerated bitstream to your project folder by entering this command at the MATLAB command prompt.

 Click Load and Run button to load the pregenerated bitstream and run the model on the SoC board.

 After the bit file is loaded, open the generated software model.

 Run the model in external mode by clicking Monitor & Tune.
 You can control the configuration from the Simulink model.

 You can use the Simulation Data Inspector from the software model to monitor the hardware and software.
 The Simulation Data Inspector plots the progress of the cell search algorithm including the start and restart pulses, the frequency offset in Hz, and the hardware (SS block detector) state.

-Run the host model to see the PSS and SSS reports.
-When the host interface model runs successfully, the model displays the received SNR of the PSS and SSS in dB along with the decoded cell ID.
-For further processing, the model also exports two timeseries variables to the MATLAB workspace:
+Run the host model to see the PSS, SSS, and MIB reports.
+When the host interface model runs successfully, the model displays the received SNR of the PSS, SSS in dB along with the decoded cell ID and MIB data in separate window.
+For further processing, the model also exports three timeseries variables to the MATLAB workspace:

-This example shows how to integrate the 5G NR cell search algorithm on a Xilinx ZCU111 evaluation board using SoC Blockset and then how to verify the design in simulation and on hardware.
-The implementation recovers and demodulates PSS and SSS symbols from 5G NR waveforms.
+This example shows how to integrate the 5G NR MIB Recovery algorithm on a Xilinx ZCU111 evaluation board using SoC Blockset and then how to verify the design in simulation and on hardware.
+The implementation recovers, demodulates PSS and SSS symbols and decodes MIB report from 5G NR waveforms.